|Come Join Us for the Giro d'Ialia 2020|

 The Italian Cycling Center offers an inexpensive and flexible European bicycling vacation for tourists and fitness riders.
 Our daily rides, at different ability levels, accommodate couples and groups who cycle at different paces, or who have different expectations from cycling.

 A different concept- Rather than travel from town to town, with the inconvenience of daily packing and moving, we operate from a base located in an area with exceptional cycling.
 We don’t concentrate on wine tasting, expensive epicurean meals, and luxurious lodgings, rather we focus on providing cycling that is appropriate for each rider’s abilities and interests.
 Our cycling is challenging and our prices are moderate, not the other way around.
 By keeping marketing expenses minimal and locating away from crowded tourist destinations, we are able to provide comfortable accommodations and outstanding meals at a lower cost than most European cycling tours.

 Climate- Unlike in regions further south, the nearby Alps keep the summers from being uncomfortably hot.
 Daytime temperatures range from 60° to 85° (15º to 29º C).
 There is little rainfall from mid-June to mid-September.
 July and August have the best conditions for cycling, with clear blue skies and the least traffic on the roads.

 Non-cycling companions are welcome and can have a fulfilling vacation enjoying various activities.
 By participating in the daily rides as a passenger on the camp scooter, a non-cyclist can see and enjoy the spectacular countryside, challenging climbs, and works of art that the cyclists enjoy.

 A popular afternoon activity with both cyclists and non-cyclists is an afternoon hands-on working session in the kitchen with Angela, our chef, learning to make gnocchi and other Italian specialties.

-The new spa is a wonderful way to relax after a demanding ride and is located nearby.
+The new spa and wellness center is a wonderful way to relax after a demanding ride and is located nearby.
 More information.